HISTORIC VEHICLE SCHEME

 At the beginning of October 2015 the HVS was extended to include an optional 60 day log book scheme, to allow members to use their cars for personal use, up to 60 days per year, which brought NSW in line with most other State conditional or historic registration schemes.

-The log book scheme will run as a trial for two years, and be evaluated at the end of the trial.
+The log book scheme ran as a trial for two years, to be evaluated at the end of the trial.
 On 1 October 2017, the trial was extended for an additional two years through to 30 September 2019.

 BEAC is registered with the RMS as a participating club for the log 60 day log book trial.